+Are you searching for a juvenile lawyer near me?
 I am familiar with state and local treatment programs for juveniles facing mental health, substance abuse, and other childhood challenges.
 Therefore, I can help find the least restrictive and most effective programs for your child.

 How Long Does Juvenile Probation Last?

 Juvenile probation usually lasts six months for a consent decree and other minor offenses.
 However, for more serious felony offenses, juvenile probation can last for more than one year or often more.